OnkarQDE/RECCOMMENDATION-SYSTEM-ASSIGNING-ALERT-CODE-FOR-NEW-TRANSACTION/README.md

 Getting Started
 To get started with the recommendation system pipeline using cosine similarity, follow the instructions below:

-Clone the Repository: Clone this repository to your local machine using the following command: A
+Clone the Repository: Clone this repository to your local machine using the following command:

 bash
 Copy code